 Comparing the median age of the male and female populations gives an indication of the differences in the two demographic profiles.
-In March 2010, the median age (i.e. the age of the person in the middle if everyone was to be ranked in age order) was 40 for males and 42 for females.
+In March 2011, the median age (i.e. the age of the person in the middle if everyone was to be ranked in age order) was 40 for males and 42 for females.

-The male population is higher than the female in almost all the age categories up to the age of 35 (see Table 3.1.1).
-In almost all subsequent age categories the female population is higher than the male.

-In March 2010, 69% of the population over the age of 85 were female.
-These observations are due to the average life-span being slightly longer for females than males.
+The male population is higher than the female in almost all the age categories up to the age of 35 (see Table 3.1.1), as a result of there typically being slightly more baby boys born than girls.
+In almost all subsequent age categories the female population is higher than the male, due to the average life-span being longer for females than males.